 (i) Land: meaning and characteristics, productivity of land – meaning only; factors affecting productivity of land.

-(ii) Labour: meaning and characteristics; division of labour: meaning, type and advantages; efficiency of labour; meaning, reasons for low efficiency of Indian labour.
+(ii) Labour: meaning and characteristics; division of labour: meaning, type (product, process and geographical based division of labour) and advantages; efficiency of labour; meaning, reasons for low efficiency of Indian labour.

-(iv) Entrepreneur: meaning, functions and role of entrepreneur in economic development.
+(iv) Entrepreneur: meaning, functions, qualities of an entrepreneur and role of entrepreneur in economic development.

 2. Theory of Demand and Supply